“The larger the cognitive differences…

 Assumption: The framework is predicated on the idea that perceptual divergence is a measure of credibility.
 Put differently, the greater the perceptual divergences, the lower the credibility.
 Notably, the reverse also holds: the smaller the perceptual divergences, the higher the credibility (see e.g. Arvanitidis and Papagianitsis, 2020).

-Approach: The framework can use qualitative and quantitative data, and if needed, allows for a dynamic analysis of institutions through the inclusion of time.
-In this way, one can, for instance, establish credibility before, during and after a certain institutional intervention or policy has been implemented.
+Approach: The framework can be used for qualitative and quantitative analysis, and if needed, allows for a dynamic analysis of institutions through the inclusion of time and place.
+In this way, one can establish credibility before, during and after a certain intervention or policy.
 This is achieved by analyzing institutions at various time points, t1, t2….tx.
-For an example of a FAT analysis at different times, see (Wang and Liu, 2022).
+Simultaneously, the FAT Framework can be conducted over space at different places, p1, p2…px.

-Application: The FAT Framework has been tested and refined for different sectors, such as to study land finance & value capture, common property, nature reserve management and mega-projects (such as dams, airports, and high-speed railways).
+Application: The FAT Framework has been tested for different sectors, e.g. land finance & value capture (Perez-Moreno, 2024), informal settlements (Sun and Ho, 2020), common property (Arvanitidis and Papagiannitsis, 2020), nature reserve management (Wang and Liu, 2022), environmental policy (Fan et al., 2021) and mega-projects such as dams, ports and high-speed railways (Nor-Hisham and Ho, 2016).